strblr/pegase/README.md

 ---

-### Results, failures and warnings
+### Failures and warnings

+Producing accurate error messages is notoriously difficult when it comes to PEG parsing.
+That's because when a faulty input triggers a parse failure where it should (ex. `"1"` was matched where `"0"` was expected), the parser *backtracks* to all the parent alternatives, tries them out, **fails repetitively**, before ultimately exiting with an error.
+Thus, a naive implementation would not be able to give you an accurate report: its last recorded failure probably isn't the real *error* you're interested in.
+You also can't just short-exit on the first failure you encounter, since that would prohibit any backtracking.

+**Because of PEG's backtracking capacities, a parse failure isn't necessarily an input error.**

+This is well explained in [this paper](http://scg.unibe.ch/archive/masters/Ruef16a.pdf).
+Other parsing algorithms like `LL` or `LALR` don't suffer from that problem but are also more difficult to implement and more restrictive in the type of grammars and parsing expressions they allow.
+Fortunately for us, there exists a non-naive method to implement failures in PEG parsing that performs very well at differentiating simple failures from input errors.
+It's called the **farthest failure heuristic**.

-*Coming soon.*
+*Coming soon...*

+When you call `Parser`'s `parse` method, what you get back is a result object.
+That result object can either be a success object, or a fail object.
+Both have some common properties, but some other properties are specific.
+The common properties are: `options`, `warnings`, `failures` and `logs`.

 ## Advanced concepts

 ### Working with `RegExp`

-When a `RegExp` instance is inserted into a parsing expression via tag argument, it is converted into a regexp parser (an instance of `RegExpParser`).
+When a `RegExp` instance is inserted into a parsing expression via tag argument, it is converted into a regexp parser (an instance of `RegExpParser`, a subclass of `Parser`).
 Pegase will then emit its *capturing groups* as `children`:

 ```js
 const time = /(\d+):(\d+)/;